Khcell/Nebula-Chinese-Pack/README.md

 ---
 ## The Mod : Nebula
-This is the Mod [Nebula On The Ship](https://github.com/Dolly1016/Nebula)
+This is the Mod [Nebula On The Ship](https://github.com/Dolly1016/Nebula).<br>And if you want to download the latest Mod Version, click the [Link](https://github.com/Dolly1016/Nebula/releases/latest).
 ## Translation
 This pack includes:
 ### Basic contents